 The product, i.e. the EHR or in some cases individual components, will need to be certified.
 There are many Authorized Testing and Certification Bodies (ACTBs).
-Please go to ONC-Authorized Testing and Certification Bodies weblink: http://healthit.hhs.gov/portal/server.pt?open=512&mode=2&objID=3120 for additional information.
+For additional information, please go to ONC-Authorized Testing and Certification Bodies web link at: http://healthit.hhs.gov/portal/server.pt?open=512&mode=2&objID=3120

 39. From the different HIT networks i.e. BHIX have you chosen one health information exchange?

 Where more than one RHIO is an option, you can work with any of the RHIOs or one which will best meet your needs.